 Submit all applications for Professional Qualifications (Pro-Qual) using the Maryland Fire Service Personnel Qualifications Board (MFSPQB) Application Form appropriate for your level of certification.
 All areas noted on the MFSPQB application that require a prerequisite must have a copy of the appropriate supporting documentation attached (please note the difference between a MFRI class or IFSAC/MFSPQB/DoD certification on the form).
 Failure to do so will make the application incomplete.
 It will be returned to the applicant for compliance.

-The application shall be directed to the FRA either in person or via mail, marked "Attention Pro Qual."
+The original application shall be directed to the FRA either in person or via mail, marked "Attention Pro Qual."
 The FRA will review the application for completeness and ensure that all required documentation is provided.
 The FRA cannot guarantee certification based on submitted applications alone.